 (If you know of another clean bbq sauce, please share with me in the comments below.
 I love trying new things!)

-- 32 ounces of barbecue sauce (Stubbs BBQ sauce has a pretty clean ingredient list but you may need to add some water to thin it out a little if it’s very thick – you don’t want it to burn in the slow cooker)
+32 ounces of barbecue sauce (Stubbs BBQ sauce has a pretty clean ingredient list but you may need to add some water to thin it out a little if it’s very thick – you don’t want it to burn in the

-- Season pork with onion powder, garlic powder, paprika, salt and pepper.
-Add to crockpot, add beer and 24 ounces of barbecue sauce.
+Season pork with onion powder, garlic powder, paprika, salt and pepper.
+Add to slow cooker, add beer and 24 ounces of barbecue sauce.
 Cook on low for 8 hours, tossing once or twice if desired.
 After 8 hours, shred and add remaining barbecue sauce.
 Toss to coat and let sit for 10-15 minutes before serving to absorb everything.
 Serve as desired.

 Simply pop it into the slow cooker on a Saturday morning, run your errands (make sure to pick up some soft rolls to serve it on), come home and enjoy!
 Then the next day, you can enjoy the leftovers as a super yummy pizza, that takes less than 30 mins to prepare.
 Score!